loganmeetsworld/buzz/networking-101.md

 made the number of IPs much more.
 So the blocks are blocks of IPs.

 ### TCP
 The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
-It originated in the initial network implementation in which it complemented the Internet Protocol (IP)
+It originated in the initial network implementation in which it complemented the Internet Protocol (IP).